aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 ---
 ### Common issues
 #### Insufficient Permissions
 Quicksight may not have all the permissions required to access the Snort data.
-This may show up asn an error when you try to load the data set.
+This may show up as an error when you try to load the data set.
 To resolve this, select the profile in the top right corner > manage quicksight > security & permissions.
-Click ont eh button to add or remove Quicksight access to AWS services.
-Untick the tickbox for Atehna, then tick it again.
-When asked to set up access for S3 buckets, select the buckets you created for the snort aleert data and the athena query data.
+Click on the button to add or remove Quicksight access to AWS services.
+Untick the tickbox for Athena, then tick it again.
+When asked to set up access for S3 buckets, select the buckets you created for the snort alert data and the athena query data.
 Click on the update button to finish.
+You will return to the SPICE screen, select the **Save & Visualise** button.

 ---